Find a Doctor

 An hour later, she got a call from the campus doctor.
 “I don’t have a good gut feeling about all this.
 Will you please get a brain scan?”

 A few hours after completing her brain scan, Lauren met with her primary care doctor, who told her she needed to be prepared for the worst.
 “I knew that scan wasn’t going to come back clean,” Lauren said.

 It didn’t.
 She learned there was a massive tumor in her brain.

-Lauren’s doctor had recently met Daniel Bursick, MD, a UPMC neurosurgeon, and she called him personally to schedule an appointment for Lauren.
-Just 12 hours later, Lauren was face-to-face with Dr. Bursick.
+Lauren’s doctor had recently met a UPMC neurosurgeon, and she called the surgeon personally to schedule an appointment for Lauren.
+Just 12 hours later, Lauren was at UPMC.
 The news was hard to take — Lauren had a massive brain tumor resting on her cerebellum.
 Although it was not cancerous, it needed to be removed immediately.

 Four days later, Lauren had surgery at UPMC Mercy.
 During the intense, seven-hour procedure, surgeons removed a plum-sized epidermoid tumor from her cerebellum.
 An epidermoid tumor occurs when skin cells become trapped within the skull, brain, or spine within a developing brain.
 They occur in less than 1 percent of all brain tumors.
 Fortunately for Lauren, these tumors do not grow back after removal.

 As it turned out, the leg shaking had nothing to do with the tumor.
 “It was terrifying.
 The tumor could’ve been fatal.”

 Following the surgery, she moved to the intensive care unit with a quarter of her head shaved and 20 staples lining the back of her head.